Non-stable K_1-functors of multiloop groups: Introduction

 \section{Introduction}

 Let $R$ be a commutative ring with 1, and let $G$ be a reductive group scheme over $R$ in the sense of~\cite{SGA3}.
-We say that the group scheme $G$ is isotropic, if it contains a proper parabolic subgroup $P$, or, equivalently, admits a non-trivial action of a split 1-dimensional torus $\Gm$.
-Under this assumption one can consider the following "large"{} subgroup of $G(R)$ generated by unipotent elements,

-where $U_P$ and $U_{P^-}$ are the unipotent radicals of $P$ and any opposite parabolic subgroup $P^-$.
-If $G$ is the automorphism group of a $\ZZ$-graded finite-dimensional Lie algebra, and $R$ contains $\QQ$, this subgroup is easy to visualize as the subgroup generated by all exponents of (obviously nilponent) elements of non-zero grading.
+We say that the group scheme $G$ is isotropic, if it contains a proper parabolic subgroup $P$, or, equivalently, the automorphism group of $G$ contains a split 1-dimensional torus $\Gm$.
+Under this assumption one can consider the following "large"{} subgroup of $G(R)$ generated by unipotent elements, $E_P(R)=\l<U_P(R),U_{P^-}(R)\r>$ where $U_P$ and $U_{P^-}$ are the unipotent radicals of $P$ and any opposite parabolic subgroup $P^-$.
+If $R$ is a field of characteristic $0$ and $G$ is the automorphism group of a $\ZZ$-graded finite-dimensional Lie algebra $L$ over $R$, then $E_P(R)$ can be visualized as the subgroup generated by $\exp(\ad(x))$, where $x$ runs over all elements of non-zero grading in $L$.